 In his most prominent case, the bank filed suit in California seeking enforcement of a $30 million judgment from Russia under the Uniform Foreign-Country Money Judgments Recognition Act.
 The Court granted summary judgment in favor of his client because the bank failed to establish sufficient service of the Russian lawsuit as required by California law.
 This case was unique because the bank’s employees and experts on Russian jurisprudence resided in Russia and were unable to come to the United States for depositions.
 Hours were spent deposing individuals with the assistance of interpreters over internet-based video conferences.
 Over the course of litigation that lasted nearly two years, Anton Vialtsin became deeply familiar with Russian banking laws and local civil procedure rules.
 The bank appealed the ruling in the California Court of Appeals.
 Anton Vialtsin was the lead attorney at all stages of the case.
 OAO Alfa-Bank v.
 Yakovlev

 Education: Anton Vialtsin graduated law school Summa Cum Laude, finishing in the top 5% of Whittier Law School.
 While there, he was awarded the prestigious International and Comparative law fellowship.
 Mr. Vialtsin received a Civil Engineering degree from the University of Nevada, Las Vegas.
-He was a member of Lambda Chi Alpha fraternity and held several positions at the Las Vegas Chapter.
+He is an alumni member of Lambda Chi Alpha fraternity and held several executive positions at the Las Vegas Delta Lambda Chapter.